davidkellis/able/README.md

 # Able Language

-Able is a programming language that aims to be pleasant to use, relatively small (on par with Go), and relatively fast (in the same ballpark as Java or Go).
+Able is a programming language that aims to be pleasant to use, relatively small, and relatively fast (in the same ballpark as Java or Go).

 Here are a few sample programs to give you a feel for the language: